-Twenty years ago, you would’ve found Kumar, then just a little boy, with raw hands and a body racked with pain as he was forced to work seven days a week in a South Asian brick kiln.
+Twenty years ago, you would’ve found Kumar, then just a little boy, with raw hands and a body racked with pain as he was forced to work seven days a week in a brick kiln in South Asia.

 From Rescued to Rescuer

 When Kumar was 5 years old, his beloved father died suddenly, and his mother abandoned him shortly after.
 He went to live with an uncle who tried to care for him well, but when Kumar was 7, an abusive kiln owner forced Kumar into slavery over a small debt incurred by a relative.

 Kumar suffered in slavery for two horrific years.
 “They tortured me so much” he remembers.
 “I did not think about freedom.
 I was afraid to think of my future.
 I had nothing to look forward to.
 I felt like I had lost everything in life.”

 But a life of enslavement and fear was not to be Kumar’s destiny.
 Kumar was rescued in 2003 by the South Asian government with the support of IJM.
 That marked the beginning of a two-decade relationship with IJM that continues today.